 Delete an item and optionally, its children in a Push source

-Being able to delete a single item in a Push source, possibly along with its children, can especially useful when you’re testing the service or when you need to perform a very small content update.
+Being able to delete a single item in a Push source, possibly along with its children, can be especially useful when you’re testing the service or performing a very small content update.

 In the request path: